juanlu-sanz/Genghis/README.md

 ####Who made this?

-The coding belongs to [@kadaki01], while the managing and organization was taken care of by [@pedmume],without whom this project could have not been possible at all.
+The coding belongs to [@juanlu], while the managing and organization was taken care of by [@pedmume],without whom this project could have not been possible at all.

 This project was created by the gradient group, which is part of the Telematics Engineering department of University Carlos III of Madrid